vippsas/vipps-magento/INSTALL.md

 By clicking the `Configure` button, all configuration module settings will be shown.
 Once you have finished with the configuration simply click `Close` and `Save` button for your convenience.

 ## Add a separate connection for Vipps resources
+These settings are required to prevent profiles loss when Magento reverts invoice/refund transactions.
 * Duplicate 'default' connection in app/etc/env.php and name it 'vipps'.
 It should look like:
 ```
          'vipps' =>